 Choosing a Headless CMS in 2026: A Straight-Talk Guide

-The headless CMS market is crowded with platforms making similar promises.
-Strip away the marketing and you'll find they serve fundamentally different needs.
+The headless CMS market has matured.
+The platforms aren't that different on paper — they all promise editorial flexibility, API-first delivery, and developer happiness.
+Strip away the positioning and the differences become specific, architectural, and consequential.
 This opinionated guide tells you what each platform actually does well, where it falls short, and who should use it.
-No politics, no hedging.

 Let's name them upfront.
 The main players: Contentful, Storyblok, Sanity, and Payload CMS.
 We'll also cover Hygraph, Directus, and Strapi—strong platforms, but more niche in their use cases.